opleary/PHP2650Project/index.md

 accuracy of different survival regression strategies for building a risk prediction model.
 There are several metrics that can be used to assess the resulting probabilistic risk predictions.
-We’re going to focus on one of the most popular metrics, the **Brier score**.
+We’re going to focus on one of the most popular metrics, the **Brier score**[13].
 The brier score for an individual is defined as the squared difference between observed survival status (1 = alive at time t and 0 = dead at time t) and a model based prediction of surviving up to time t.
 The survival status at time t will be right censored for some data.
-For time to event outcome, this measure can be estimated pointwise over time.
+For time to event outcome, this measure can be estimated point-wise over time.
 We will concentrate on comparing the performance of our models using **prediction error curves** that are obtained by combining time-dependent estimates of the population average Brier score.

 Using a test sample of size
 <img src="https://render.githubusercontent.com/render/math?math=N_{test}"/>